 Information Spillovers and Cross Monitoring between the Stock Market and Loan Market

-We explore information spillovers and cross monitoring between the stock and loan markets.
-To break simultaneity between the stock and loan markets, we use a regulatory experiment, Regulation SHO, that relaxes short selling constraints for a randomly selected sample of Russell-3000 stocks, which directly affects information production and monitoring by short sellers in the stock market but is exogenous to the loan market.
-We find that while firms without bank monitors exhibit a significant decline in stock prices upon the announcement of SHO, firms with bank monitors do not react.
-Further evidence shows that firms affected by SHO enjoy a 21 basis point lower loan spread that increases to 36 basis points for bank-dependent firms.
-Regulation SHO, however, does not appear to affect non-price loan terms such as loan maturity, amount, collateral, and covenants.
+We explore information spillovers and cross monitoring between the stock and loan markets using around Regulation SHO, which relaxes short selling constraints for a random set of firms.
+Our setting directly affects information production and monitoring by short sellers in the stock market but is exogenous to the loan market.
+We find that only those firms without bank monitors exhibit significant stock price declines upon the announcement of SHO.
+SHO-affected firms with a bank loan experience a 24 basis point reduction in loan spreads.
 Overall, our evidence suggests bi-directional information spillovers and cross monitoring between the stock and loan markets.
-The effects on loan markets are consistent with a reduction in the information monopoly that banks possess over their borrowers.

 Keywords: short selling constraints, Regulation SHO, information spillover, cross monitoring, information monopoly, bank loan